 In these group settings, children get to practice turn-taking, sharing, and responding to social cues, which are essential for promoting social interaction in children with ASD through group therapy.
 Plus, the supportive atmosphere of group therapy is essential for promoting social interaction in children with ASD through group therapy, encouraging kids to express their feelings and learn from one another, fostering a sense of belonging and community.
 Rori Care also offers additional services like caregiver training and program development, which really boost group therapy by giving caregivers tools to reinforce skills at home and ensuring that programs are tailored to meet individual needs.

 However, it’s important to keep in mind that self-reports and parental feedback can sometimes be influenced by positive expectations, which might affect how outcomes are perceived.
 Recent studies have pointed out the need for attention control groups in future research to see if GSSIs truly outperform other active conditions.
 Experts emphasize that GSSIs play a crucial role in promoting social interaction in children with ASD through group therapy, as they enhance social skills and support emotional understanding and mutual regulation among participants.
-This makes them a fantastic resource in the therapeutic journey for children with ASD.
+This makes them a in the therapeutic journey for children with ASD.

 Let’s explore this together!
 If you’re a parent looking for ways to support your child, know that you’re not alone, and there are resources available to help you every step of the way!